Robert Land Academy

 Robert Land Academy (RLA) was a private military-style boarding school program in West Lincoln, Ontario, Canada.
-The school is not affiliated with the Canadian Armed Forces.
-As of June 27, 2025, the academy filed an assignment of bankruptcy, and appointed Deloitte Restructuring Inc. as Trustee.
+The school was not affiliated with the Canadian Armed Forces.
+As of June 27, 2025, the academy filed an assignment in bankruptcy amid a multitude of lawsuits alleging systematic physical and sexual abuse, with Deloitte Restructuring Inc. appointed as trustee.

-The Academy, which began accepting students in 1978, was an all-boys institution.
+The academy, which began accepting students in 1978, was an all-boys institution.
 On average, a total of 160 students between Grade 5 (last year of elementary school) and Grade 12 (last year of high school) were enrolled at the Academy during any one school year.
+All students enrolled at the academy were put through military-style institutionalization on campus throughout the school year.